projectwonki/jd-laravel-test/README.md

 ## How To
 1. clone this repo
 2. do command "composer update"
+3. do command "php artisan migrate"
-3. visit every URL routes
+4. visit every URL routes

 ## path to download the pdf result
 /storage